Cumulocity-IoT/cumulocity-hono-agent/README.md

 ```
 As Hono is totally payload agnostic, no static Mapping is added to the Microservice.

-Apama allows dynamically to decode the Payload of Hono Messages without touching the code of this Microservice.
+Apama allows dynamical decoding of the Hono Messages Payload without touching the code of this Microservice.
-You can find an Apama Monitor Example to Map Temperature Telemetry Data to a Temperature Measurement [here](/src/apamamapper/TempMapper.mon)
+You can find an Apama Monitor Example to map Hono Temperature Telemetry Data to a Cumulocity Temperature Measurement [here](/src/apamamapper/TempMapper.mon)

 Example: Hono sends `{"temp": 20.5}`.
 The Apama Example Monitor will create a Temperature Measurement of Type `c8y_TemperatureMeasurement` with the same value and Timestamp of the system (as no timestamp is provided).

 ### Command & Control
 For Command & Control the Data Mapping is mainly done be defining the Data Model of the Operation so that the Hono Command & Control/Device can interpret and execute that command.
-The following Properties/Fragments could be maintained in the Operation:
+The following Properties/Fragments should be maintained in the Operation:
  - `hono_Command` (Required) - The command sent by the Platform.
  - `hono_OneWay` (Optional) - If Set to `true` One-Way Commands will be sent to Hono.
 The Operation will be set to SUCCESSFUL or FAILED when delivered to Hono
  - `hono_Data` (Optional) - Additional data to be used by the command e.g. Software List etc.
  - `hono_ContentType` (Optional) - The Content Type of the `hono_Data`.
 Should be maintained when Data is available.
  - `hono_Headers` (Optional) - Any additional Headers which should be sent to the Device.
-Here is an example of an interpretable Operation:
+Here is an example of an interpretable Cumulocity Operation:

 ```json
 {